 - 9V Battery

 Put a small slot into the top of the pipe to wrap one end of the wire around.
-Slowly and carefully begin to wrap the coil, making sure that you don’t overlap wires or have spaces.
+Slowly and carefully, begin to wrap the coil, making sure that you don’t overlap wires or have spaces.
 This step is the hardest and most tedious part, but taking a lot of time will yield a very nice coil.
 Every 20 or so turns, put a ring of masking tape around the coil to act as a barrier if the coil starts to unravel.
 Once finished, wrap a tight piece of tape around the top and bottom of the coil and spray it with 2 or 3 coats of enamel.

 Step 2: Connect the Wireless Power Transmission System

 Connect the primary and secondary to the battery and switch through the transistor and resistor as shown in the circuit diagram.
 The smaller winding in the diagram is the primary and the longer winding is the secondary.
-You can additionally add an aluminium sphere on top of the pipe and connect the open end of the secondary to it, which will act as an antenna.
+You can additionally add an aluminum sphere on top of the pipe and connect the open end of the secondary to it, which will act as an antenna.
 Be very careful not to touch the secondary while the power is switched ON.

-Step 3: Start it Up!
+Step 3: Start Up Your Tesla Coil!

 You can watch how my coil works in this video: